CellProfiling/HPACellSegmentatorPortable/README.md

   - Just change the contents of the file with your desired values.
   - Simply call `hpacellsegmentator-batch`.

-If you have not installed the package, `python -m hpacellsegmentator.batch` works the same way from the repository root.
+If you have not installed the package, `python -m hpacellsegmentator.process` works the same way from the repository root.

 These approaches can be combined; when a parameter is set in more than one place, command line arguments take precedence over `config.yaml`, which in turn takes precedence over the constants in `process.py`.